lacoco-lab/lacoco-lab.github.io/courses/brain-2026/index.md

 Additionally, up to 10% bonus credits can be provided on the basis of engagement in in-class discussion.

-Note: Study programs may differ in which version(s) of a seminar course you can take.
-If in doubt, check with your study program coordinator.
+***Note: Study programs may differ in which version(s) of a seminar course you can take.
+As a general rule, CS students take the 7 CP versions; LST students can take either version.
+If in doubt, check with your study program coordinator.***

 ### Questions